zheksoon/dipole/README.md

 In all cases, `when()` and `once()` will run body if condition is initially set to `true`.

-Returned object is `Reaction` instance, so it could be destroyed or ran again as usual reaction.
+Returned object is `Reaction` instance, so it could be destroyed or run again as usual reaction.

 ## API